AchrafKassioui/Learning-SpriteKit/README.md

 // VStack is a function name

 VStack {
-    // In Swift, we can write `function {}` if the last argument of the function takes a closure (i.e. some code to run).
-We can omit the `()` for calling the function.
+    // In Swift, we can write `function {}` if the last argument of the function
+    // takes a closure (i.e. some code to run).
+    // We can omit the `()` for calling the function.
 }

 VStack() {
     // We could call VStack like any other function using ().
-But we still need to pass a closure {} because that closure is a required parameter.
+But we still need
+    // to pass a trailing closure {} because that closure is a required parameter.
 }

 VStack(spacing: 10) {